MostafaHamedAbdelmasoud/client_Server_multi_threading_GUI_Java/README.md

 # config

-### 1- after downloading, you will have source code (%server & %client).
+### 1- after downloading, you should extract zip folders (Server & Client).

-### 2- you need to put (ip address of server computer) in a client computer and connect them with the same WiFi like
+### 2- you need to put (ip address of server computer) in a client source code computer and connect them with the same WiFi like
 ### in ```bash s =  new Socket("192.168.43.208", 1234); ``` change ```192.168.43.208``` to ```127.0.0.1```.

 ### 3- you need to config the path in server code to make operations.